mui/mui-x/docs/data/charts/axis/axis.md

 ### Rendering

-To customize how axis are rendered, here is an interactive demonstration of the axis props.
+Axes rendering can be further customized.
+Below is an interactive demonstration of the axis props.

-Most of those props come from the hackaton.
-Would make sens to remove color and replace them by CSS customization.

 {{"demo": "AxisCustomizationNoSnap.js", "hideToolbar": true, "bg": "inline"}}